adammj/ecg-sleep-staging/README.md

 - [Published paper](<https://doi.org/10.1016/j.compbiomed.2024.108545>)
 - [Preprint version](<https://www.medrxiv.org/content/10.1101/2023.10.13.23297018v1>)
-    - There were some large changes, except for the network and results, that occurred during peer-review, and are therefore not in this version.
+    - There were some large changes between the preprint and the final, published, version (mainly revolving around adding a large meta-analysis).
+However, the network and testing set results are the same.

 ---